 Want to help the local community?
 There are lots of different ways to get involved.

-We know that not everyone has the time to volunteer with us or organize a food drive.
+We know that not everyone has the time to volunteer with us.
 You can help us support the people in need by donating money today.

 We have a very small team, so any time you can give will make a difference – from helping at our office, supporting as an interpreter for non-English-speaking clients, providing graphic design expertise on our social media posts, and so much more.
 We couldn’t do it without you.